mrpetef10/node-recaptcha-v2/README.md

 ## Setup

-Before you can use this module, you must visit (http://www.google.com/recaptcha) to request a public and private API key for your domain.
+Before you can use this module, you must visit [reCAPTCHA] (http://www.google.com/recaptcha) to request a public and private API key for your domain.

 ## Example Using [Express](http://www.expressjs.com)